IEFBR14 Utility

 • 0 - Specifies the job completed successfully.

-• JCL ERROR - Specifies the JCL has syntactical errors and must be corrected.
-It is when the utility is used to check syntax errors.
+• JCL ERROR - Specifies the JCL has syntactical errors and needs to correct them.
+This happens when the utility is used to check syntax errors.

 Create Datasets

-IEFBR14 is used to create/allocate empty datasets.
-The disposition to create the dataset is DISP=(NEW,CATLG,DELETE).
+IEFBR14 is used to create or allocate empty datasets.
+The disposition (DISP) to catalog the dataset is DISP=(NEW,CATLG,DELETE).

 Example -